War Memorial Queen's Park Frederick Street and Browns Lane Loughborough, Leicestershire, England OS Ref. SK 533 193 LL: N 52.76938, W 1.21057

 Peter K. Shepherd, Borough Carillonneur 35 Pantain Road Loughborough, Leics.
 LE11 3LZ T: 01509/266 487 - and - Brian Saddington, Deputy Borough Carillonneur 28 Atherstone Road Loughborough, Leics.
 LE11 2SJ - and - Caroline Sharpe E: firstname.lastname@example.org - and - Lynne Morgan*Past Carillonneurs:

 Summer (Good Friday thru Sept.)
 Thursdays 1300 & Sundays 1530; Bank Holiday Mondays 1530; carillon week in July.

-13 duplicate trebles for top octave have long been disconnected.
+13 duplicate trebles for top octave have long been disconnected, but remain in place.

 Explanations of page format and keyboard range are available.

 [TowerBells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]

 Please send comments or questions about this page to email@example.com.